 Despite some wonderful hedonic highlight tracks, Super Slimey runs into the same issue many projects by prolific trap rappers suffer from: a lack of time and effort.
-Despite this, it’s enjoyable.
+It’s still enjoyable.

 Super Slimey, the new joint project by Young Thug and Future, begs to be iconic.
 In some ways, Thugger and Future represent a duality at play; while the Atlanta stars are both known for their auto-tuned melodies, prolific output, and variety of mellow beats, they exist on opposite levels.
 Thug is eccentric where Future is lowly serious.
 Future’s codeine-laced proclamations are countered by Thug’s disgusting (often unintelligible) jokes and ad-libs.
 While Young Thug is regarded more often as an artistic visionary than Future, they operate on different sides of the same spectrum.
 A joint project then, now that they’ve both come into their own realms and matured within their respective styles, feels like it should flood the air with rich bangers and sad, screeching melodies.
 Super Slimey falls flat of this lofty aim, which is perhaps inevitable.